elastic/elastic-package/docs/howto/system_testing.md

 #### Placeholders

 The `SERVICE_LOGS_DIR` placeholder is not the only one available for use in a data stream's `config.yml` file.
-The complete list of available placeholder is shown below.
+The complete list of available placeholders is shown below.

 | Placeholder name | Data type | Description |
 | --- | --- | --- |